phoenixframework/phoenix/guides/controllers.md

 When we reload the [Welcome Page](http://localhost:4000/), our messages should appear just above "Welcome to Phoenix!"

 The flash functionality is handy when mixed with redirects.
 Perhaps you want to redirect to a page with some extra information.
-If we re-use the redirect action from the previous section, we can do:
+If we reuse the redirect action from the previous section, we can do:

 ```elixir
   def index(conn, _params) do